famthegeek/tumblr/README.md

 * NPM
 * Tumblr themes you want to preview

-You need test.json in that which looks like:
+You need test.json in the directory of your `template.html` file which looks like:

 	{
 		"tumblr" : "blogwithtestdata.tumblr.com",